DevendraPratapYadav/cross-modal-transfer/README.md

 # Cross Modal Transfer
 Cross modal transfer for Cross-modal Retrieval

-### This repository contains code for an ongoing project.
+### NOTE : This repository contains code for an ongoing project.
+Final code and instructions will be updated soon.

 Cross modal reterival using CNN.